-In a future with ambitious targets for much more renewables on the system, while keeping costs affordable, it seems like a prerequisite to expand the transmission system in order to move gigawatts of power over long distances.
+In a future with ambitious targets for much more renewables on the system, while maintaining reliability and keeping costs affordable, it seems like a prerequisite to expand the transmission system in order to move gigawatts of power over long distances.
 After all, the best opportunities to expand hydro power is in the North, solar in the Southwest, onshore wind in the Midwest and offshore wind in the Northeast.
 The importance of transmission is well illustrated in Germany, where further build out of wind in the North will depend on resolving transmission bottlenecks in the north-south “corridors”.

 A strong transmission grid also helps balance the variability of wind and solar.
 Even though any comparison between transmission and battery storage is case-specific, in general for bulk energy a transmission solution is superior to a battery storage solution.
 As a hypothetical example, a 1000 miles long 345 kV double circuit transmission line will transfer 1500 MW of power and cost in the ballpark of $2.2 billion (assuming $2.2 million per mile).
 The transmission line operates 24×7.
 A battery storage for 6 hours of the same amount of power would cost about twice as much, in the ballpark of $4.5 billion (assuming $500 per kWh).